- How to Prevent Car Sickness in Kids

 The other major item we have in our “carsick kit” is candy canes.
 Yep, Kitchen Stewardship® is recommending sugar!

 The idea is that once a bit of tummy ache hits, peppermint or ginger can really calm it down.
 I’ve also heard that small sips of ginger ale can help, which might be a better solution for a very young child.
 Peppermint or ginger tea would be another possible option to experiment with.

-Pineapple, ginger and mint infused water is also considered a tummy tamer and might be tastier than ginger tea for little ones.
+Pineapple, ginger, and mint-infused water are also considered tummy tamers and might be tastier than ginger tea for little ones.